Bicycle Chain: How to Find the Best Quality for Your Ride

 A: No, chains must match your bike’s speed and drivetrain specifications.

-Q: Are expensive chains worth it?
+Q: Are chains from China reliable?